-Engine manifold pressure is set using the throttle control, a smooth black knob, which is located at the center of the instrument panel below the radios.
+Engine manifold pressure is set using the throttle control.
+The throttle control is a smooth black knob located at the center of the instrument panel below the standby instruments.
 The throttle control is configured so that the throttle is open in the forward position and closed in the full aft position.
-A friction lock located at the base of the throttle and is operated by rotating the lock clockwise to increase friction or counterclockwise to decrease it.
+A friction lock, located at the base of the throttle, is operated by rotating the lock clockwise to increase friction or counterclockwise to decrease friction.

 Engine speed is controlled by the propeller control.
-The propeller control is a fluted, blue knob located immediately to the right of the throttle control.
-This system is described under "Propeller" in this section.
+The propeller control is a fluted blue knob located immediately to the right of the throttle control.
+This system is described under Propeller in this section.